-The following methods are options on how to turn Bluetooth visibility off.
+The following methods are options on how to turn off Bluetooth visibility.
 The result of all the methods is the same.
 You can use the options interchangeably depending on your preference and the programmed functions.

-- Turn Bluetooth visibility off via radio menu BT:
+• Turn off Bluetooth visibility via radio menu BT: